inspec/inspec-aws/docs/resources/aws_api_gateway_methods.md

 ### be_available

-Use `should` to check if the method name is available.
+Use `should` to check if the entity is available.

     describe aws_api_gateway_methods(rest_api_id: 'REST_API_ID', resource_id: 'RESOURCE_ID', http_method: 'HTTP_METHOD') do
       it { should be_available }